 In August 2019, Hope Street launched a Millennial Advisory Group.
 The volunteer group consists of young adults aged 18 to 35 years old who are committed to raising Hope Street's public profile, raising funds and in-kind support for the organisation, and bringing the Millennial voice to the fore of the response to youth homelessness.
 The Millennial Advisory Group members are ambassadors for Hope Street – helping to spread the word about youth homelessness in Melbourne and Hope Street's response to it.

 Kat George is a policy, stakeholder engagement and project management professional working across human rights, consumer rights, privacy and data ethics.
 She is an LL.M candidate at the University of Melbourne, with research focusing on economic and social well-being, and the impact of data and technology on the future of human rights.
 Kat is also an accomplished editor and writer, and her work has appeared in publications including The Guardian, Huck Magazine, Right Now, Dazed Digital, Noisey and Refinery29.
 She has a background in media and publishing, and has worked in London and New York as a freelance consultant.
 Kat has also worked in the humanitarian sector, coordinating psycho-social support for children living in refugee camps in Greece.
-In her spare time, Kat volunteers as a Board Member of Hope Street Youth and Family Services and is an active member of the Australian Artificial Intelligence Collaborative Network.
+In her spare time, Kat volunteers as a Board member of Hope Street Youth and Family Services, and chairs the Business Development and Partnerships Committee.
+She is an active member of the Australian Artificial Intelligence Collaborative Network.
 She also likes reading, tiny dogs, her husband, and unlimited re-watchings of past seasons of Ru Paul's Drag Race.

 Youth Ambassador and previous Hope Street client